top of page

 Community Trail Key.png

 The Pipeline Trail will eventually connect to the Foothills National Recreation Trail.
-Along with other regional trails, it will provide mobility throughout Pierce County and provide connections to neighboring counties.
+Along with other regional trails, it will provide mobility throughout Pierce County and connections to neighboring counties.

 Pipeline Regional Context